malvag/Jclouds-H3/README.txt

 # The jclouds API for accessing H3 as a blobstore.
 #
 # TODO: Implementation status.
-> S3proxy:1.7.1: it says we should compile it with JDK 7 and their tests can't even run in JDK 7.
+> S3proxy:1.7.1: it can't run in JDK 7 (based on instructions).
 (change_JDK:JDK 8)